sfa-siard/JdbcBase/README.md

 should be implemented, where one row is inserted into each table of TestSqlDatabase and then read again, comparing their values (see the project JdbcOracle as an example).

 #### Query Standardization
-SIARD makes extensive use of DatabaseMetaData, so the adherence to the standard API is very important for these methods.
+SIARD makes extensive use of DatabaseMetaData, so adherence to the standard API is very important for these methods.
 However, only very simple single-table queries are issued by SIARD to read the table values or the sizes and lengths.
 Also for the upload of a table, SIARD uses relatively simple CREATE statements for types and tables and makes use of JDBC `insert()` methods for filling the tables.
 So for making use of a JDBC wrapper for SIARD it may be sufficient to support only a small subset of all possible SQL queries.

 On the other hand it may be of interest to have general, standardized JDBC interfaces to various databases that adhere all to the same standard and implement a large portion of the SQL ISO standard.
 In that case, the JDBC wrappers - originally only implemented to present the same interface to SiardCmd - could be extended to fully support standard SQL as well as standard JDBC.

+## Declaration
+Contributions to the codebase have been made with the support of Windsurf.
+Windsurf is AI-powered code completion tool, that is trained exclusively on natural language and source code data with [permissive licenses](https://windsurf.com/blog/copilot-trains-on-gpl-codeium-does-not).